R0bss/challenge1_NodejsConcepts/README.md

-# 💻 Sobre o desafio
+# 💻 About the challenge

 In this challenge, I must create an application to train what I learned from node.js!